- 1 Visual Marketing with Infographics, Videos, Interactives, and Presentations

 - Images that are timely

 What do you want the content to do?
-Your visual marketing can solve this question for viewers.
+Basically, your visual marketing can solve this question for viewers.
+If your visuals elicit an emotional response, they are more successful.

 Strategies for content marketing